44px/widget-kit/examples/README.md

 # Examples

-Some real-world widget examples where widget-kit utilities should serve as a good foundation.
+Some real-world examples where widget-kit utilities should serve as a good foundation.

 ## Banner

-A widget that is located inside page content, adapts to parent `div` width and controls iframe height (like Embedded Tweets, Share Buttons, Facebook Page).
+A widget that is located inside page content, adapts to parent's width and controls iframe height (like Embedded Tweets, Share Buttons, Facebook Page).

 ## Popup